martinesparza/beneuro_experimental_data_organization/README.md

 1. Activate the environment you installed in.

      `conda activate bnd`
-1. Install the package with
+1. Install the package with either

      `poetry install`

+   or if you want spike sorting functionality:

+     `poetry install --with processing`

+   For more info, see the [spike sorting instructions](#spike-sorting).

 1. Test that the install worked with

      `poetry run pytest`